[music with sound effects]

 Beth: That's a lot of insects.

-Dr. Biologist: That's great, because who wants to get bitten by a mosquito, right?
+Dr. Biology: That's great, because who wants to get bitten by a mosquito, right?

 Beth: Exactly.
 Think of all the bug spray you wouldn't have to use.

-Dr. Biologist: How many kinds of bats are there?
+Dr. Biology: How many kinds of bats are there?

 Beth: There are about a thousand different kinds of bats.